atylicki9/city-guess/README.md

 # City Guess by Aaron Tylicki

 ## About
+My first venture into Typescript and React.
 App inspired by GeoGuesser that uses street grids and landmarks on a map to make a guessing game for Global Cities.
 This app was built using React and Typescript.

 ## Local Running